wordofwarning/wordofwarning.org/hab/index.md

 In any given year, hÅb might work with 200 artists, present 3 platforms, 1 sited festival and show over 100 pieces of work.

-hÅb is supported using public funding through Arts Council England and funded by Manchester City Council.
+hÅb is supported using public funding through Arts Council England and is funded by Manchester City Council.